Bleeding Heart Graffiti

-Bleeding Heart Graffiti is the second album from Nina Gordon and marks her third album produced by Bob Rock.
-It peaked at #30 on Billboard's Top Heatseekers Album chart.
-Nine of the songs on the album are re-recorded tracks from Nina's self-shelved Even the Sunbeams album.
-The Time Comes was featured in the Bones episode The Priest in the Churchyard.
+Bleeding Heart Graffiti is the second studio album by American singer-songwriter Nina Gordon and marks her third album produced by Bob Rock.
+It peaked at number 30 on the Billboard Top Heatseekers Albums chart.
+Nine of the songs on the album are re-recorded tracks from Gordon's self-shelved album Even the Sunbeams.
+"The Time Comes" was featured in the Bones episode "The Priest in the Churchyard".